Planning Europe for the first time is less about being clever and more about sequencing the work in the right order.

 Build your budget in three layers:

-- Fixed costs: flights (if booked), rail passes or long-distance tickets, accommodation
+- fixed costs: flights, rail tickets, accommodation

-- Variable essentials: food, local transport
+- variable essentials: food and local transport

-- Experience layer: tours, museums, splurges
+- extras: museums, tours, and splurges

 Weeks 8 to 6: Transportation Logic